marcusvieira88/graphql-java-example-api/README.md

 # Introduction

-This is a GraphQl API implemented in Java, , it is used as example in my blog (https://marcusvieira.tech) tutorials.
+This is a GraphQl API implemented in Java, it is used as example in my blog (https://marcusvieira.tech) tutorials.
+For run this project you need to install MongoDB or build and run the Docker image.

 ## Install